ChangLiuuu/Socket-Program/README.md

 # Socket-Program (UDP)
-client sends 5 pockets to server: the first one is normal pocket and other four pockets have different errors. server check the pockets and sends back ACK pocket or different REJECT pockets.

-<h2>ACK timeout test:</h2>
-Do not run the server, client begins to send packets to the server.
-The client will try to resend 3 times if the server does not respond ack message for 3 seconds.
-After 3 times trying, the client prints out: "Server does not respond".

- <h2>Error packet test:</h2>

-	0xFFF4: reject out of sequence
-  Client sends packet number 1 first, and then send packet number 5.dfd

-	0xFFF5: reject length mismatch
-  Client sends packet with wrong packet length.

-	0xFFF6: End of packet missing
-  Client sends packet without end of packet 0xFFFF.

-	0xFFF7: duplicate packet(same sequence number with the last packet) Client sends packet number 1 first, and then send packet number 1 again.

-<h2>Testing cases</h2>

- a.
-Ack timeout
-    Run the client2 program only.

- b.
-Subscriber permitted to access the network.
-    Run the server2 program first;
-    Run the client2 program;
-    Input the subscriber number on the database which has paid.

- c.
-Subscriber does not exist on the database.
-   Run the server2 program first;
-   Run the client2 program;
-   Input the subscriber number does not exist on the database.

- d.
-Subscriber has not paid.
-   Run the server2 program first;
-   Run the client2 program;
-   Input the subscriber number on the database which has not paid.
+client sends 5 packets to server: the first one is normal pocket and other four pockets have different errors.

+server check each five packet and show details of data packet:

+listener: got packet from 127.0.0.1
+listener: packet is 11 bytes long
+This is packet number 4
+start "0XFFFF"
+client Id "0X1"
+packet type "0XFFF1"
+segment number "4"
+expected segment number "2"
+pre segment number "1"
+length of payload "5"
+expected length of payload "5"
+Payload: "Hello"
+Packet Ending  "0XFFFF"
+Packet is out of sequence.

+then server sends back ACK pocket or different REJECT pockets with different reject sub codes.

+<h2>timeout test:</h2>
+When sending first packet, do not start the server.
+The client will start to wait for server's response for 3 seconds. if server has no response after 3 secs, client resend packet again.
+After 3 times of no responses, client exits:

+Enter your payload:
+Hello
+This is a normal pocket!
+Packet 1 .
+No response 1 time
+Packet 1 .
+No response 2 time
+Packet 1 .
+No response 3 time
+No server response.

+<h2>five packets' test cases</h2>

+The first packet client sent is a normal packet without error, and server sends back ACK packtype: 0XFFF2.
+The other four packets with different errors and server send back corresponding REJECT sub code:

+/*
+0XFFF4: Packet out of sequence.
+0XFFF5 : Packet length does not match.
+0XFFF6: End of packet lost.
+0XFFF7: Duplicate packet.
+**/

+Enter your payload:
+a
+This is a normal pocket!
+From receving packet's type: "0XFFF2"
+Enter your payload:
+s
+send a out-of-sequence pocket!
+From receving packet's type: "0XFFF3"
+Reject Error: Packet out of sequence.
+0XFFF4

+Enter your payload:
+d
+This is a wrong payload length pocket!
+From receving packet's type: "0XFFF3"
+Reject Error: Packet length does not match.
+0XFFF5

+Enter your payload:
+f
+This is a end-lost pocket!
+From receving packet's type: "0XFFF3"
+Reject Error: End of packet lost.
+0XFFF6

+Enter your payload:
+g
+This is a duplicated pocket.
+From receving packet's type: "0XFFF3"
+Reject Error: Duplicate packet.
+0XFFF7